yuehusile/real_time_read_out_GPU/README.md

 ```
 export LD_LIBRARY_PATH=path/to/gpu_decoder:$LD_LIBRARY_PATH
 ```
-4. run demo.py, it takes 30s to a few minutes to run the decoding process, depending on the hardware.
-Several results will be shown on the screen.
+4. run gpu_decode_demo.py and online_assess_demo.py, it takes 30s to a few minutes to run the decoding process, depending on the hardware.
 ```
-Python demo.py
+python gpu_decode_demo.py

+python online_assess_demo.py
 ```

 # Compile the binaries by yourself: